diku-dk/futhark/docs/man/futhark-cuda.rst

 --safe
   Ignore ``unsafe`` in program and perform safety checks unconditionally.

+--server
+  Generate a server-mode executable that reads commands from stdin.

 -v verbose
   Enable debugging output.
 If compilation fails due to a compiler error, the result of the last successful compiler step will be